LuminousXLB/cs5222-lab-fpga/README.md

 If you don’t have a 64-bit Linux OS installed on your machine, we recommend [VirtualBox](https://www.virtualbox.org/wiki/VirtualBox) (free) or dual booting your machine.

-Make sure to allocate at least 96GB (or 128GB preferably) of disk drive space for your VM’s main partition.
-In addition, compilation jobs can be resource-intensive, so allocating 8GB of DRAM for your VM would be wise.
+Make sure to allocate at least 80GB (or 128GB preferably) of disk drive space for your VM’s main partition.
+In addition, compilation jobs can be resource-intensive, so allocating 4 CPU cores and 6-8 GB of DRAM for your VM would be wise.
 We’ve tested the tools under Ubuntu 20.04.4 LTS.

-### Vitis Unified Software Platform 2020.2
+### Vivado Design Suite 2020.2

-You’ll need to install Xilinx’ FPGA compilation toolchain, Vitis Unified Software Platform 2020.2.
+You’ll need to install Xilinx’ FPGA compilation toolchain, Vivado Design Suite 2020.2.
 Xilinx provides a free edition and that's enough for this project.

-1. Go to the [download webpage](https://www.xilinx.com/support/download.html), and download the **Xilinx Unified Installer 2020.2: Linux Self Extracting Web Installer** from Vivado Archive.
+1. Go to the [download webpage](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html), select version 2020.2 and download the **Xilinx Unified Installer 2020.2: Linux Self Extracting Web Installer**.
 2. You’ll have to sign in with a Xilinx account.
 This requires a Xilinx account creation that will take 2 minutes.
 3. Pass the Name and Address Verification by clicking “Next”, and you will get the opportunity to download a binary file, called `Xilinx_Unified_2020.2_1118_1232_Lin64.bin`.
 4. Now that the file is downloaded, go to your Downloads directory, and change the file permissions so it can be executed: `chmod u+x Xilinx_Unified_2020.2_1118_1232_Lin64.bin`